GuangyWang/TADsplimer/README.md

 Installation
 ----------

-The docker can be obtained from docker.io with the command.
+The docker can be directly downloaded from dockerhub(https://hub.docker.com/r/guangywang/tadsplimer) with the command.

-	docker push hbeale/mini_var_call
+	docker push guangywang/tadsplimer

-The source code is available at XXXX

 Execution